Today, we learn when J.J. Evans first said “Dy-no-mite” on Good Times.

 I figured I should just actually address the two examples I use in the description of the feature.
 So I’ll do J.J. today and the Fonzie one tomorrow or Wednesday.

 Jimmie Walker was the break-out star of Good Times as the oldest of the three Evans children on the series, J.J.
-Evans (John Jr.).
-He was SO popular that the show gradually changed from being a fairly realistic show about a family barely getting by to being whatever wacky hijinx J.J. was up in any given week.
-John Amos, who played John Evan Sr., constantly fought with the writers over the direction of the show until he was effectively fired after the show’s third season (the legend was that he quit.
+Evans (James Jr.).
+He was SO popular that the show gradually changed from being a fairly realistic show about a family barely getting by to being whatever wacky hijinks J.J. was up in any given week.
+John Amos, who played James Evans Sr., constantly fought with the writers over the direction of the show until he was effectively fired after the show’s third season (the legend was that he quit.
 Not true, as I detailed in a TV Legends Revealed).

 In any event, J.J. had a popular catch phrase of “Dy-no-MITE” whenever he was excited about something.
 It was seen as the sort of symbol of the show’s spotlight on J.J.’s foolishness.
 Walker later discussed with the Television Academy how much it upset Norman Lear and how John Rich pushed to allow it to be used at least once an episode and how it became such a THING…